KxSystems/solace/examples/README.md

 - -user - username
 - -pass - password
 - -data - message payload to send
-- -desttype - (optional) type of the destination (can be 'queue' or 'topic'), defaults to queue
+- -dtype - (optional) type of the destination (can be 'queue' or 'topic'), defaults to queue
-- -destname - (optional) name of the endpoint to be created
+- -dest - (optional) name of the endpoint to be created
-- -correlationid - (optional) correlation id
+- -corr - (optional) correlation id

 #### sol_sub_persist.q